ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 ##Plug In and Go

-During the development process, we found the most efficient way to get things done was to write code directly on the RaspberryPi itself.
+During the development process, we found the most efficient way to get things done was to write code directly onto the RaspberryPi itself.
 This allowed us to test the sensor functions and GPIO libraries as we went along, but also required us to view the display via HDMI cable.

 Now that the sensors have been tested and are [fully operational](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcTmiml_wmLBeANGy9MOW8lsaHuxwfXtIpNuorQbyMOTvaHW8P4s), there is no longer a need to view the screen or interact with the interface at all, on the conditions that we: